-Budapest, Hungary – Nearly a hundred years after it was signed, the 1920 Trianon Peace Treaty remains one of the most traumatic events in Hungary’s collective memory, and a recurring issue in current politics.
+Budapest, Hungary – More than a hundred years after it was signed, the 1920 Trianon Peace Treaty remains one of the most traumatic events in Hungary’s collective memory, and a recurring issue in current politics.

 This trauma remains deeply engraved in the minds and hearts of many Hungarians.
 Hell, a rock opera was even created on this topic.
-The Trianon Treaty is also used as a scapegoat in a more direct, electoral sense: Orbán has moved to make ethnic Hungarians living – as a consequence of Hungary’s dismemberment – in neighboring countries (mostly in Romania, Ukraine, Slovakia and Serbia) eligible for citizenship and thus secure their votes whenever Hungarians head to the polls.
-The recent spat between Budapest and Kiev can only be understood in that context.
+The Trianon Treaty is also used in a more direct, electoral sense: Orbán has moved to make ethnic Hungarians living – as a consequence of Hungary’s dismemberment – in neighboring countries (mostly in Romania, Ukraine, Slovakia and Serbia) eligible for citizenship and thus secure their votes.
+The long-running spat between Budapest and Kiev can only be understood in that context.

 Why it is still such an overarching issue in Hungarian politics, society and culture today?
 Here’s everything you have to know to understand what it’s all about.